 8. Option B: Facing Adversity, Building Resilience and Finding Joy by Sheryl Sandberg and Adam Grant

-Option B is set to be released on April 24, 2017, and you can bet I’ll be pre-ordering my copy.
+Option B was released in 2017, and you can bet I ordered my copy.
 I look forward to learning from these two inspiring leaders about how to become more resilient in my day-to-day life—when things are easy and when they’re decidedly challenging—and how to effectively and positively overcome setbacks.